junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 (inspired by Jim Beaver's comic con answer about if John isn't around and Bobby is the one raising Sam/Dean up, would they be better: [link](https://junesirius.github.io/2026/07/11/SPN-Bobby))

-### 496.【all】spn x Sherlock xover
+### 496.【destiel】spn x Sherlock xover

+【status: posted teaser on [Tumblr](https://www.tumblr.com/junesirius/824177318379569152)】

 Dean meets Sherlock:

 "Seriously?
 You're a character from a book!
 Or movie!
 Or show!
 Whatever."

-"Says by a character from a book."
+"Says a character from a book."
 Sherlock takes out a copy of Supernatural.

 "Fucking Chuck!
 That's not... that writer is the God!"
 Dean huffs grudgingly.
 "Wait, don't tell me Conan Doyle is Chuck too, I'd kill him, again."